-The Archdiocese of Washington workshops for Extraordinary Ministers of Holy Communion and Lectors will resume in the Fall of 2012.
+Archdiocese of Washington Workshops for Lectors and Extraordinary Ministers of Holy Communion are available.

 “…the Church announces the good tidings of salvation to those who do not believe, so that all men may know the true God and Jesus Christ whom He has sent, and may be converted from their ways, doing penance .
 To believers also the Church must ever preach faith and penance, she must prepare them for the sacraments, teach them to observe all that Christ has commanded , and invite them to all the works of charity, piety, and the apostolate.
 For all these works make it clear that Christ's faithful, though not of this world, are to be the light of the world and to glorify the Father before men.

 “…the liturgy is the summit toward which the activity of the Church is directed; at the same time it is the font from which all her power flows.
 For the aim and object of apostolic works is that all who are made sons of God by faith and baptism should come together to praise God in the midst of His Church, to take part in the sacrifice, and to eat the Lord's supper.”